 Finding the right fit with clients

-They are of no specific sex or gender, but are typically aged between 28-55 (though age matters less than life stage: which is that they want a change in their lifestyle or career, or are already experiencing a change that they want to get the most they can from).
-So there’s flexibility here.
+Typically aged between 28-55 though age matters less than life stage: which is that they want a change in their lifestyle or career, or are already experiencing a change that they want to get the most they can from.

-They are proactive and energetic to the extent that they are prepared to go out and make stuff happen (even if they don’t have the skills or confidence quite yet).
-This is a must.
+They are proactive and energetic, and are prepared to go out and make stuff happen (even if they don’t have the skills or confidence quite yet).

 They are interested in how they can develop their autonomy rather than expecting a coach to provide a magic bullet: it’s surprising how many people think a coach is a fixer that will provide life changing advice.
 It just belies reality to imagine that anything works that way.
 It would be nice, wouldn’t it?
 But change isn’t just about making the change happen.
 You have to change too because you have to start thinking and acting in new ways, and that’s the hard bit that your coach helps with: that's the bit that's most challenging to do without support.

 I wouldn’t say it’s too hard to ensure I get the right fit because I have processes in place to make sure that the client is right for me and I am right for the client.
-These are pre-coaching questionnaires, a free chemistry call, an inexpensive coaching taster session, and checks and balances during coaching.
+These are pre-coaching questionnaires, a free chemistry call, a coaching taster session, and checks and balances during coaching.
 But it has been a learning process for sure.
-If you are interested you can book a chemistry call by clicking this link.

 As long as you believe in what you do... the rest will follow